Zxu49/walletlink-mobile-sdk/android/README.md

 6. Submit the Transaction request to bridge sever, then pass it to connected wallet

 ```
-    // data JsonRPCRequestTransactionDataDTO class encrpted by secret using AES
+    // data JsonRPCRequestTransactionDataDTO class encrypted by secret using AES
     // the data will be wrapped inside the PublishEventDTO
     val data = JSON.toJsonString(jsonRPC).encryptUsingAES256GCM(secret)
     walletLink.sendStartTransaction(data,sessionID,secret)